Aayushsm/Team-Visioneers/blockchain-service/IMPLEMENTATION_SUMMARY.md

 npm start
 ```

-### Demo Mode
+### Demo Mode (Opt-in)
-The service includes a comprehensive demo mode that works without full blockchain deployment:
+The service includes a demo mode that can be enabled when a real Hyperledger Fabric network is not available.
+Demo mode is opt-in — set the environment variable `FORCE_DEMO=true` before starting the API to allow the server to return simulated responses instead of attempting real Fabric operations.

 ```bash
 # Run interactive demonstration
 node scripts/demo.js